 - We believe that school infrastructure and safety issues are inextricably linked; it is impossible to address one issue without addressing the other.
-Schools are charged with increasing responsibilities to protect student health and safety without receiving sufficient funding and support to accommodate new demands and emerging threats.
-Whether a school must improve facility conditions, increase physical or cyber security, or provide new learning spaces to meet personalized learning goals, these initiatives cost time and resources that most public school systems lack. - We believe there are several areas of opportunity for the federal government to support schools in improving infrastructure and safety issues: 1) Addressing public and environmental health concerns (e.g., mitigating the spread of viruses and diseases, and addressing radon, lead, asbestos, mold, and other issues); 2) Improving school safety and climate (e.g., hardening facilities, hiring and training staff, providing social-emotional care and mental health services, addressing cyberbullying, etc.); and 3) Providing inclusive facilities to accommodate all students' educational needs (e.g., accelerated learning and learning recovery programs, full-day PreK, CTE/vocational training, STEM classes and makerspaces, special education, etc.). - We believe the federal government can help enhance district technology infrastructure and student data privacy by 1) updating federal laws and definitions to address the realities of the digital age, making it possible to protect data while ensuring appropriate use of student data for legitimate educational needs and reforms; and 2) ensuring funding to support school districts in ongoing efforts to respond to cybersecurity threats and breaches, including technology, training, and updates to infrastructure.
+Schools are charged with increasing responsibilities to protect student health and safety without sufficient funding and support to accommodate new demands and emerging threats.
+Whether a school must improve facility conditions, increase physical or cyber security, or provide new learning spaces to meet personalized learning goals, these initiatives cost time and resources that most public school systems lack. - We believe there are several areas of opportunity for the federal government to support schools in improving infrastructure and safety issues: 1) Addressing public and environmental health concerns (e.g., mitigating the spread of viruses and diseases, and addressing radon, lead, asbestos, mold, and other issues); 2) Improving school safety and climate (e.g., hardening facilities, hiring and training staff, providing social-emotional care and mental health services, addressing cyberbullying, etc.); and 3) Providing inclusive facilities to accommodate all students' educational needs (e.g., accelerated learning and learning recovery programs, full-day PreK, CTE/vocational training, STEM classes and maker spaces, special education, etc.). - We believe school districts should have more flexibility with spending timelines for federal ESSER funds when carrying out HVAC and other allowable school construction projects.
+The ESSER spend timeline for such purposes should be extended through September 30, 2026.
+Economic conditions that have arisen during the pandemic, including but not limited to supply chain issues, labor shortages, and the lack of availability of certain raw materials and contracting services to carry out capital projects, have made it untenable for many districts to obligate funds by the original CARES, CRRSA, and ARP Acts' deadlines. - We believe the federal government can help enhance district technology infrastructure and student data privacy by 1) updating federal laws and definitions to address the realities of the digital age, making it possible to protect data while ensuring appropriate use of student data for legitimate educational needs and reforms; and 2) ensuring funding to support school districts in ongoing efforts to respond to cybersecurity threats and breaches, including technology, training, and updates to infrastructure.

-We support the reduction, simplification, and streamlining of grant application and reporting requirements for schools and districts to receive federal funding for K-12 infrastructure projects.
+We support reducing, simplifying, and streamlining grant application and reporting requirements for schools and districts to receive federal funding for K-12 infrastructure projects.
 Excessive administrative, paperwork, and compliance burdens relative to voluntary grant applications often deter school districts from applying for financial assistance.
 We welcome the opportunity to work with federal agencies and other K-12 stakeholders to ensure infrastructure grants and requirements are accessible and easily navigable for applicants.